JohanObrink/intercept-proxy/README.md

     proxy.createServer('knowyourmeme.com');
     proxy.listen(1337);

+or with more options:

+    proxy.createServer({
+      host: 'knowyourmeme.com',
+      methods: 'GET|POST',           // will intercept GET and POST but not PUT and DELETE
+      supressQuery: true             // remove query parameters from url when looking for local file });

 ##Intercepting with locals
-By adding files to /local/[path], those files will replace the onse from the original site.
+By adding files to /local/[path], those files will replace the ones from the original site.
+Only GET requests will be intercepted by default.

     /js/main.js can be replaced by creating /local/js/main.js